krishnachourasia/react-appointment-app/README.md

 ## Pet Hospital Appointment System

-In the project, you can do:
+In the project, you can:

-Search an apoointment.
+- Search an appointment.

-Sort the list of apoointments based on different tags.
+- Sort the list of appointments based on different tags.

-Add an appointment.
+- Add an appointment.

-Delete an appointment.
+- Delete an appointment.

 ## Libraries Used

-React.js
+- React.js

-Bootstrap 4
+- Bootstrap 4

-Lodash
+- Lodash

-Moment
+- Moment

-React-moment
+- React-moment

-Popper.js
+- Popper.js

 ## Screenshots